Centre Visits For Schools

 - Have permission from their school principal to visit The Japan Foundation, Sydney (JPF Sydney).

 It is the main teacher’s responsibility to inform JPF Sydney if any visitor(s) test positive within 2 weeks of their visit.

 JPF Sydney will contact the main teacher should a COVID-19 positive case be reported on our premises on the same day of the visit.
 It is the main teacher’s responsibility to contact the visitor(s) at the school.

-- The main teacher should submit his/her name, school name and contact details with a complete name list of all visitors at reception upon their arrival.
+- The main teacher should submit his/her name, school name and contact details at reception upon their arrival.

 - Visitors who feel unwell will not be permitted to enter the JPF Sydney premises.
 Temperature checks will be conducted at reception before entry.

 - Visitors are requested to maintain physical distancing and hygiene measures while using the staff bathroom facilities.

 - Centre visits are conducted in accordance with the NSW Government guidelines on schools.

 - Visitors are encouraged to bring their own water bottles.

 - Visitors are recommended to wash their hands and/or use hand sanitiser frequently.